Bangladesh Jamaat-e-Islami: Entry into mainstream politics (1991–2013)

-After the end of Ershad's regime in 1990, mass protests began against Ghulam Azam and Jamaat-e-Islami, The protests were headed by Jahanara Imam, an author who lost her elder son, Shafi Imam Rumi, in the Bangladesh War of Independence.
+After the end of Ershad's regime in 1990, Jamaat participated in the 1991 general election and secured 18 seats.
+The BNP, which won most seats, needed legislative support from a party to form government.
+Jamaat extended support to the party on the condition of providing Azam with Bangladeshi citizenship.
+In 1992, however, mass protests began against Azam and Jamaat.
+The protests were headed by Jahanara Imam, an author who lost her elder son, Shafi Imam Rumi in the Bangladesh War of Independence.
 Azam's citizenship was challenged in a case that went to the Bangladesh Supreme Court, as he only held a Pakistani passport.
 Absent prosecution of Azam for war crimes, the Supreme Court ruled that he had to be allowed to have a Bangladeshi passport and the freedom to resume his political activities.